Pandemic Onset Pricing

 Pricing decreases were slightly more prevalent during pandemic onset.

 For the other half of companies, comprising nearly 9,300 facilities, prices did change.
-The pie chart below highlights the sizes of the price changes that were made.
+The pie chart below highlights the sizes of the price changes made.
 While there were some differences by state, the pattern was similar.

 Impact of governmental pricing restrictions.